michaelliao/git-explorer/README.md

 # Git Explorer

-Git Explorer can convert any Github-compatible URL into a file explorer that can be embedded into a web page.
+Git Explorer is a lightweight JavaScript library that transforms GitHub and Gitee repository URLs into interactive file explorers embedded directly within web pages.

 For example, the link: